Pregnancy & Parenting

 It is important for everyone to try and eat a varied and balanced diet during pregnancy, whether you are vegan or not.
 This will help provide nutrients for your own health and in turn the development, growth and health of your baby during pregnancy.

 It is safe to continue eating a vegan diet during pregnancy as long as you eat a varied, balanced diet that contains the right building blocks such as protein, healthy fats and carbohydrates – sourced from places other than meat and dairy.
-Those following a vegetarian or vegan diet may need to safeguard their nutritional intake with vegan supplements, as some nutrients are only available in limited food sources.

 The UK Department of Health recommends that all women take a daily supplement containing 400μg of folic acid when trying for a baby, and for the first 12 weeks of pregnancy, and potentially beyond, as this can help to reduce the risk of Neutral Tube Defects (NTDs) such as Spina Bifida, in your baby.